spotinst/terraform-provider-spotinst/website/docs/r/mrscaler.html.markdown

 Each `*_scaling_*_policy` supports the following:

-* `namespace` - (Required) The namespace for the alarm's associated metric.
+* `policy_name` - (Required) The name of the policy.
 * `metric_name` - (Required) The name of the metric, with or without spaces.
+* `statistic` - (Required) The metric statistics to return.
+For information about specific statistics go to [Statistics](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/index.html?CHAP_TerminologyandKeyConcepts.html#Statistic) in the Amazon CloudWatch Developer Guide.
+* `unit` - (Required) The unit for the metric.
 * `threshold` - (Required) The value against which the specified statistic is compared.
-* `policy_name` - (Optional) The name of the policy.
-* `statistic` - (Optional) The metric statistics to return.
-For information about specific statistics go to [Statistics](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/index.html?CHAP_TerminologyandKeyConcepts.html#Statistic) in the Amazon CloudWatch Developer Guide.
-* `unit` - (Optional) The unit for the alarm's associated metric.
-* `adjustment` - (Required) The number of instances to add/remove to/from the target capacity when scale is needed.
+* `adjustment` - (Optional) The number of instances to add/remove to/from the target capacity when scale is needed.
+* `min_target_capacity` - (Optional) Min target capacity for scale up.
+* `max_target_capacity` - (Optional) Max target capacity for scale down.
+* `namespace` - (Required) The namespace for the metric.
+* `operator` - (Required) The operator to use.
+Allowed values are : 'gt', 'gte', 'lt' , 'lte'.
-* `action_type` - (Required) The number of instances to add/remove to/from the target capacity when scale is needed.
+* `evaluation_periods` - (Required) The number of periods over which data is compared to the specified threshold.
-* `period` - (Optional) The granularity, in seconds, of the returned datapoints.
+* `period` - (Required) The granularity, in seconds, of the returned datapoints.
 Period must be at least 60 seconds and must be a multiple of 60.
-* `evaluation_periods` - (Optional) The number of periods over which data is compared to the specified threshold.
-* `cooldown` - (Optional) The amount of time, in seconds, after a scaling activity completes and before the next scaling activity can start.
-If this parameter is not specified, the default cooldown period for the group applies.
+* `cooldown` - (Required) The amount of time, in seconds, after a scaling activity completes and before the next scaling activity can start.
 * `dimensions` - (Optional) A mapping of dimensions describing qualities of the metric.
+* `minimum` - (Optional) The minimum to set when scale is needed.
+* `maximum` - (Optional) The maximum to set when scale is needed.
+* `target` - (Optional) The number of instances to set when scale is needed.
+* `action_type` - (Required) The type of action to perform.
+Allowed values are : 'adjustment', 'setMinTarget', 'setMaxTarget', 'updateCapacity', 'percentageAdjustment'

 ## Attributes Reference